Your Step-by-Step Brick Patio Installation Guide

 Where you begin laying your pavers matters.
 For the straightest lines, it’s best to start in a corner, ideally against a fixed edge like the wall of your house or a concrete walkway.
 This gives you a stable, 90-degree angle to work from.
 Lay your first row of bricks, pressing them gently into the bedding sand.
 You can use a rubber mallet to tap them securely into place.
 Use guide strings stretched between stakes to ensure your rows stay perfectly straight as you expand across the patio area.

-Cut Pavers to Fit the Edges
+Cutting Pavers to Fit Your Edges

 Unless your patio is a perfect square or rectangle that matches your paver dimensions exactly, you’ll need to cut some bricks to fit along the edges.
 This is essential for a clean, finished look.
 For precise, smooth cuts, a wet saw is the best tool for the job.
 If you don’t have one, you can also use a chisel and hammer for simpler cuts, though it requires a bit more practice to get a clean break.
 Always wear safety glasses and gloves when cutting pavers to protect yourself from dust and sharp fragments.